My top 7 tips for a Stress Free Thanksgiving

 Follow my simple hints based on 30 years of entertaining and your Turkey Day will be filled with happy memories and fantastic food.
 After all- that’s what it’s all about.

-Today is a big day in college football, so it’s a great idea to sit down during the game (Go Gators), plan the guest list and the menu.
+It’s a great idea to sit down and plan the week, plan the guest list and the menu.
 Anything that needs to be ordered in advance- do it today.

 Pie from the local bakery?